Big Brother (American TV series)

 Big Brother is an American reality competition television show based on the Dutch show of the same name created by producer John de Mol Jr. and Ron Diesel in 1997.
-The American series launched on July 5, 2000, on CBS and since the discontinuation of the Spanish version in 2022, is the longest-running adaptation in the Big Brother franchise.
+The American series launched on July 5, 2000, on CBS and since the ending of the Spanish version in 2022, is the longest-running adaptation in the Big Brother franchise.

-The show broadly follows the premise of other versions, in which a group of contestants, known as "houseguests", live together in a specially constructed house that is isolated from the outside world and compete for a cash prize of $750,000 ($500,000 prior to season 23).
-The houseguests are continuously monitored during their stay by live television cameras as well as personal audio microphones.
-Throughout the course of the competition, houseguests are "Evicted" from the House, eliminating them from the game.

-In its inaugural season (which followed the original Dutch format in which audience voting determined evictees and the eventual winner), ratings declined, and critical reaction grew increasingly negative, prompting the series to be revamped for the second season, which focused on competition and gameplay.
+The show broadly follows the premise of other versions, in which a group of contestants, known as "HouseGuests", live together in a specially constructed house that is isolated from the outside world as they compete for a cash prize.
+The HouseGuests are continuously monitored in the house by live television cameras as well as personal audio microphones.
+While its inaugural season followed the original Dutch format, in which audience voting determined evictees and the eventual winner, the negative critical reception and low viewership resulted in the series being revamped for the second season, which focused on competition and gameplay.
+Under this revamped format, the HouseGuests compete in challenges to win power and safety before voting to evict each other from the house.
+The last remaining HouseGuest wins the competition and is awarded a cash prize.
+The series is named after the fictional totalitarian dictator from George Orwell's 1949 novel Nineteen Eighty-Four.

-The show's twenty-seventh season premiered on July 10, 2025, serving as the show's 25-year anniversary season.
+The show's twenty-eighth season, which includes the series' 1,000th episode, premiered on July 9, 2026.

 Format

-Big Brother is a reality game show in which a group of contestants, known as houseguests, live in a custom-built residence—the Big Brother House— under constant video surveillance.
+Big Brother is a reality game show in which a group of contestants, known as HouseGuests, live in a custom-built residence—the Big Brother House— under constant video surveillance.
 While the exact duration varies by season, seasons last approximately three months.
-Houseguests are isolated from the outside world, with no contact allowed except for medical emergencies or family crises.
+HouseGuests are isolated from the outside world, with no contact allowed except for medical emergencies or family crises.
 The show is often regarded as a social experiment, requiring contestants to navigate relationships and conflicts with people from diverse backgrounds, beliefs, and values.

 Season 1

 The first season mirrored the original Dutch version, focusing on the social experiment aspect with minimal competition.
-Houseguests did not compete for power or safety, and the nomination process was not discussed among them.
+HouseGuests did not compete for power or safety, and the nomination process was not discussed among them.
 The season received mixed reviews.